zenetys/logcenter/opt/logcenter/share/addons/forcepoint-ngfw/README.md

   > $INSTALL_DIR/data/fields/syslog_templates/custom_syslog_conf.xml
 ```

-Edit `$INSTALL_DIR/LogServerConfiguration.txt` to instruct the log server to use the custom template and to write timestamp in RFC3339 format with milliseconds :
+Edit `$INSTALL_DIR/LogServerConfiguration.txt` to instruct the log server to use the custom template, write timestamps in RFC3339 format with milliseconds and try to reconnect to the syslog forever without delay after a network issue:

 ```sh
 cat >> $INSTALL_DIR/LogServerConfiguration.txt <<EOF